Asaye/react-native-system-applications/docs/contacts.md

 # Contacts
-<p style = "text-align: justify">This module is used to obtain list of all contacts or a user picked contact from the device.
-The module is accessed by calling the contacts module via <code>Sysapps.contacts</code>.</p>
+<p style = "text-align: justify">This module is used to obtain list of all contacts or a user picked contact from the device.</p>

 ## Functions
 <p style = "text-align: justify">The contacts module contains the following functions.</p>